Mitch Easter

 Mitchell Blake Easter (born November 15, 1954) is an American musician, songwriter and record producer.
 Frequently associated with the jangle pop style of guitar music, he is known as producer of R.E.M.'s early albums, from 1981 through 1984, and as frontman of the 1980s band Let's Active.

+He owns and operates Fidelitorium, a recording studio in Kernersville, North Carolina, which followed on from his Drive-In Studio in Winston-Salem.

 Early life

+Easter was born in Winston-Salem, North Carolina, the only child of Ken and Elizabeth (Lib), and became deeply involved in music from an early age.
+His parents loved rock music but, according to Easter, "not all of their friends did."
+Easter credits their bringing home "Raunchy" by Bill Justis, "which had a guitar solo that completely blew my mind," Easter said in 2019.
+His friend Doug Muir taught him how to play the riff to "Secret Agent Man," which made Easter think he could actually become a musician.
+David Downing, a student at Appalachian State University, was his first guitar teacher, while Sam Moss (1953–2007), from Winston-Salem, was his guitar mentor.
+"He showed me the potential of being a guitar player," said Easter.

-Easter was born in Winston-Salem, North Carolina, to Ken and Elizabeth (Lib), and became deeply involved in music from an early age.
-He attended Richard J. Reynolds High School and went on to the University of North Carolina at Chapel Hill, from 1974 until his graduation in 1978.
-He played in a number of school bands, including the Loyal Opposition, the Imperturbable Teutonic Gryphon and Sacred Irony, some of them with his friend since second grade, Chris Stamey (later of The dB's).
+Easter attended Richard J. Reynolds High School and went on to the University of North Carolina at Chapel Hill, from 1974 until his graduation in 1978.
+He played the euphonium in a number of school bands, including the Loyal Opposition, the Imperturbable Teutonic Gryphon and Sacred Irony, some of them with his friend since second grade, Chris Stamey (later of the dB's).
+It was with Sacred Irony that he began to write original songs.
+His bandmates were Dale Smith, Corky McMillan, Rick Reich, Ted Lyons and Terry Rosinger.